swiftlang/swift/docs/SILMemoryAccess.md

 is distinct from other storage.

-Two __uniquely identified__ storage locations may only alias if their AccessedStorage objects are identical.
+Two __uniquely identified__ storage locations may only alias if their AccessStorage objects are identical.

-`AccessedStorage` records the "root" SILValue of the access.
+`AccessStorage` records the "root" SILValue of the access.
 The root is the same as the access base for all storage kinds except global and class storage.
 For class properties, the storage root is the reference root of the object, not the base of the property.
 Multiple